ece-mohammad/BitMask/README.md

 [![Download RegMask](https://sourceforge.net/sflogo.php?type=13&group_id=3078726)](https://sourceforge.net/p/regmask/)

-# RegMask:
+# BitMask:
-A small tool that makes generating bit masks easy.
+A small tool for generating bit masks easily.

-It shows  visual view of a 32-bit register, where you can toggle each bit simply by clicking on it.
+A visual view of a `virtual` 32-bit register, where you can toggle each bit by clicking on it.
-The value of the register is updated and it can be copied to the clipboard by a click on Copy button.
+The value of the register is updated and it can be copied to the clipboard by copy buttons.
-The register can be reset to 0 by clear button.
 The window can be set to be always on top so you can switch focus to your editor without losing the window.

 # Todo:
-- Add an entry box with decimal value to update the `32-bits` with.
+-